-- 1 From the main menu, choose File > Save.... - 2 In the Save dialog box, from the Format drop-down menu, select Frequency Response Analysis data (.csv). - 3 Select the File Name field, and enter the name of the file you want to save. - 4 Use the controls in the bottom of the dialog box to navigate to the location of the file to be saved. - 5 Select Save.
+- 1 From the main menu (see page 38), choose File > Save.... - 2 In the Save dialog box, from the Format drop-down menu, select Frequency Response Analysis data (\.csv). - 3 Select the File Name field, and enter the name of the file you want to save. - 4 Use the controls in the bottom of the dialog box to navigate to the location of the file to be saved. - 5 Select Save.

-To email the frequency response analysis results, see "Emailing Setups, Screen Images, or Data" on page 267.
-At the point where you choose the Format of information to be emailed, select Frequency Response Analysis data (.csv).
-Keysight InfiniiVision HD3-Series Oscilloscopes User's Guide
+To email the frequency response analysis results, see "Emailing Setups, Screen Images, or Data" on page 279.
+At the point where you choose the Format of information to be emailed, select Frequency Response Analysis data (\.csv).